AI Video Reader Tools for Searchable, Checkable Video Notes

 Ask cited questions about a video

-3. Skim the auto-generated source summary to confirm the transcript captured the content you care about, rather than only an intro or a sponsor read.
+- Skim the source overview.
+Make sure the transcript includes the part you care about, not only the opening or a sponsor message.

-4. Ask a narrow, specific question, such as "What benchmark does the speaker cite for retrieval accuracy?"
-A specific question returns a more checkable answer than a vague "summarize this video" prompt.
+- Ask one narrow question, such as "What test does the speaker cite for search accuracy?"
+A narrow question is easier to check than "sum up this video."

-6. Open a citation badge to jump to the exact transcript passage, and confirm it supports what the answer says before you reuse the claim in a note or report.
+- Open the badge and compare the answer with the source text before you save the claim in a note or report.

 Limits to check before trusting video-reader output